 What is an old European cut diamond ?

-Old European cut diamonds are an antique diamond cut that was manufactured and highly popular in the late 1800s to early 1900s.
+Old European cut diamonds are antique diamond cuts that was manufactured and highly popular in the late 1800s to early 1900s.
 The old European cut is derived form the old single cut, and it features a round shape, large facets, an open culet, and a fairly deep cut that was meant to maximize carat weight.

 Old European cuts had a significant drop in popularity when the round brilliant was invented, as the round brilliant was an improvement on light performance and this was the main attraction for a diamond.